Home

 Starting a Buffalo Grass Lawn

 Before starting a lawn from buffalo grass seed, it is best to prepare the soil first.
 Use this time to correct any soil or nutrient problems as stated on a soil test.
 Keep in mind that older varieties do not produce a thick turf that many homeowners are looking for.
-However, if you are restoring your property to native grasses, it may be fine.
+However, if your goal is to restore native grasses to your property, you should be fine.

-If you want an exclusive buffalo grass lawn you will need to kill all the existing grass first.
+If you want to completely change over to a buffalo grass lawn you will need to kill all the existing grass first.
 Products such as Rodeo or Round-up are non-selective and kill all the grass it comes in contact with.
-Killing the grass may not be necessary if you are planting it on hillsides or as a groundcover.
+Hillsides are more challenging to establish quality grass.
+It is not always advisable to kill the current grass first on hillsides before planting.
+Bare soil is more susceptible to erosion.

 Do not overseed buffalo grass with a cool season grass in the fall.